Mount Gretna Borough

 Linda Bell, Secretary/Treasurer

-Michael Bell made a motion to accept the agenda as presented.
-Lois Herr seconded the motion.
+Michael Bell made a motion to accept the agenda as printed.
+Robert Eynon seconded the motion.
 All were in favor.

 Minutes, Financial Report and Invoices List:

-Lois Herr made a motion to accept the January meeting minutes.
-Robert Eynon seconded the motion.
+Lois Herr made a motion to accept the February meeting minutes with minor correction.
+Michael Bell seconded the motion.
 All were in favor.

-Robert Eynon made a motion to accept the January financial report and invoice listing as presented.
-Michael Bell seconded the motion.
+Michael Bell made a motion to accept the financial report and invoice listing as presented.
+Robert Eynon seconded the motion.
 All were in favor.

 Greater Lebanon Refuse Authority Meeting minutes available on website – www.goglra.org